MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/tutorials-overview.md

 ## CAD tutorials

 If you use Autodesk Inventor or Dassault SolidWorks, there are built-in tools that can simplify complex components and make your 3D models perform better in mixed reality.
-Starting with these tutorials to produce the highest-quality 3D models:
+Start with these tutorials to produce the highest-quality 3D models:

 Autodesk Inventor